SytexMc/Minecraft-Server-Optimization/README.md

       ambient:
         hard: 72
-        soft: 30
+        soft: 32
       axolotls:
         hard: 72
-        soft: 30
+        soft: 32
       creature:
         hard: 72
-        soft: 30
+        soft: 32
       misc:
         hard: 72
-        soft: 30
+        soft: 32
       monster:
         hard: 72
-        soft: 30
+        soft: 32
       underground_water_creature:
         hard: 72
-        soft: 30
+        soft: 32
       water_ambient:
         hard: 72
-        soft: 30
+        soft: 32
       water_creature:
         hard: 72
-        soft: 30
+        soft: 32
 ```

 Lets you adjust entity despawn ranges (in blocks).
 Lower those values to clear the mobs that are far away from the player faster.
-You should keep soft range around `30` and adjust hard range to a bit more than your actual simulation-distance, so mobs don't immediately despawn when the player goes just beyond the point of a chunk being loaded (this works well because of `delay-chunk-unloads-by` in [paper-world configuration]).
+You should keep soft range around `30` and adjust hard range to a bit more than your actual simulation-distance, so mobs don't immediately despawn when the player goes just beyond the point of a chunk being loaded (this works well because of `delay-chunk-unloads-by` in [paper-world configuration](https://docs.papermc.io/paper/reference/world-configuration).
 When a mob is out of the hard range, it will be instantly despawned.
 When between the soft and hard range, it will have a random chance of despawning.
 Your hard range should be larger than your soft range.
 You should adjust this according to your view distance using `(simulation-distance * 16) + 8`.
 This partially accounts for chunks that haven't been unloaded yet after player visited them.

 #### per-player-mob-spawns

-`Good starting value: true`
+`Good starting value: true (default)`

 This option decides if mob spawns should account for how many mobs are around target player already.
 You can bypass a lot of issues regarding mob spawns being inconsistent due to players creating farms that take up the entire mobcap.
 This will enable a more singleplayer-like spawning experience, allowing you to set lower `spawn-limits`.
 Enabling this does come with a very slight performance impact, however it's impact is overshadowed by the improvements in `spawn-limits` it allows.

 #### max-entity-collisions

-`Good starting value: 2`
+`Good starting value: 4 (default: 8)`

 Overwrites option with the same name in [spigot.yml].
 It lets you decide how many collisions one entity can process at once.
 Value of `0` will cause inability to push other entities, including players.
 Value of `2` should be enough in most cases.
 It's worth noting that this will render maxEntityCramming gamerule useless if its value is over the value of this config option.

 #### update-pathfinding-on-block-update

-`Good starting value: false`
+`Good starting value: false (default: true)`

 Disabling this will result in less pathfinding being done, increasing performance.
 In some cases this will cause mobs to appear more laggy; They will just passively update their path every 5 ticks (0.25 sec).

 #### fix-climbing-bypassing-cramming-rule

-`Good starting value: true`
+`Good starting value: true (default: false)`

 Enabling this will fix entities not being affected by cramming while climbing.
 This will prevent absurd amounts of mobs being stacked in small spaces even if they're climbing (spiders).

 #### armor-stands.tick

-`Good starting value: false`
+`Good starting value: false (default: true)`

 In most cases you can safely set this to `false`.
 If you're using armor stands or any plugins that modify their behavior and you experience issues, re-enable it.
 This will prevent armor stands from being pushed by water or being affected by gravity.

 #### armor-stands.do-collision-entity-lookups

-`Good starting value: false`
+`Good starting value: false (default: true`

 Here you can disable armor stand collisions.
 This will help if you have a lot of armor stands and don't need them colliding with anything.